 Access to your personal information in accordance with the PPIP Act

-You may apply to us to provide you with details of the personal information about you that we hold.
-Your request should be in writing and you may be required to pay a fee where authorised by the PPIP Act.
-Property NSW may also recover our reasonable costs incurred in providing you with information.
+You may apply to us in writing to provide you with details of the personal information about you that we hold.

 If you find that the personal information we hold about you is inaccurate, incomplete or out-of-date, please contact us and we will take reasonable steps to ensure our records are corrected or appropriately noted.